 Architecture Principles

-Network 2030 refers to an integrated, highly automated, intelligent partitions of the infrastructures (including heterogeneous communication, compute, storage and network services/applications resources), which contain a number of operator operational domains in all network segments (wire/wireless access, core, edge, space or mixture of segments), that may be accessed by a user from one or more locations.
+Network 2030 refers to an integrated, highly automated, intelligent infrastructures which contain a number of operator operational domains in various types of network segments (e.g., wired/wireless access, core, edge andspace segments).

-This integration is based on a dynamic interaction between groups of communication, compute, storage and network services/applications resources/devices in all network segments.
+This integration is based on a dynamic interaction between groups of compute, storage and network services/applications resources/devices in all network segments.

-In addition, Network 2030 is envisaged to exhibit different and very stringent non-functional requirements including the strict low latency and high data exchange requirements and guaranties for KPIs and/or SLA characteristics per slice (i.e. parts of the infrastructure), in addition to the best effort characteristic
+Network 2030 is envisaged to support different and very stringent requirements including the strict low latency and large volume of data exchange requirements.
+In some cases, these requirements are to be supported per network slice basis.

-The followings are proposed Network 2030 architectural principles, which could be used to evaluate a range of proposed architectures.
-They could be also interpreted as architectural primitives and/or a design choices.
-A principle is a rule that governs how something is to be done; in the case of network architecture, principles are used as a basis for the design and operation of the system.
+The followings are proposed Network 2030 architectural principles that are as the architectural primitives and/or a design choices.
 Each principle will apply to a particular set of viewpoints on the architecture.

-From the user point of view the principles of a networked system would help the realization of a key properties such as:
+From the user point of view, some of these principles are:

 • Intelligence in Network Infrastructure and Control

-• Levels of determinism in Delays and Lossless Transmission
+• Determinism in Delays and Lossless Transmission

 • Elasticity in Network Services Customization and Network Functions Componentization